-We already know mean and standard deviation from out data, so calculation and plotting is easy.
+We already know the mean and standard deviation from our data, so calculation and plotting become easy.

-Now we can get back to statistical test.
+Now we can get back to the statistical test.

 Can we state that price is different?
-From the first glance it looks very different, but what if collected data sample is different?
-What if you collect same size of data sample and you get average price closer to 50€?
-The statistical test helps answering question weather the price is significantly different from previous – in other words is sample mean significantly different from null hypothesis.
+From first glance, it looks very different, but what if the collected data sample is different?
+What if you receive the same size of the data sample and you get an average price closer to 50€?
+The statistical test helps to answer a question whether the price is significantly different from previous – in other words, is sample mean significantly different from the null hypothesis.
 So how to draw a line where we can state that result is significantly different?

-So now when we have significance level we can draw those limits on distribution graph.
-On distribution graph Y axis is representing probability distribution, we need to calculate the area under graph to find actual probability limits.
-Since graph is double sided we need to split 0.05 significance level to both sides having 0.025 for each side.
-Total area under graph is equal to 1.
-In zoomed graph portion you can see that significance level is at price around 22€:
+After we get significance level, we can draw those limits on distribution graph.
+On distribution graph Y axis is representing probability distribution, we need to calculate the area under the chart to find actual probability limits.
+Since the diagram is double sided, we need to split the 0.05 significance level to both sides having 0.025 for each side.
+Total area under the graph is equal to 1.
+In zoomed graph portion you can see that significance level is at a price around 22€:

 Because price our observed price is 23€ doesn’t fall in this critical region, so we must state that price didn’t change.
-So we cannot reject null hypothesis of average price being 50€.
-In other words, our observed average price of 23€ isn’t statistically significant to reject null hypothesis.
-Significance level can be different, for instance if we choose significance level α = 0.1, then definitely our observed new price will fall in to risky area and so we could state that price changed significantly.
+So we cannot reject the null hypothesis of an average price being 50€.
+In other words, our observed average price of 23€ isn’t statistically significant to reject the null hypothesis.
+Significance level can be different, for instance, if we choose significance level α = 0.1, then definitely our observed new price will fall into the risky area, and so we could state that price changed significantly.